Article

 Cicero's Ideal State and Ideal Ruler

-"...so that there is something outstanding and regal in the state, that some part of the power is allocated and entrusted to the authority of the leading people, and some matters are left to the judgment and will of the people."
+"...so that there is something outstanding and regal in the state, that some part of the power is allocated and entrusted to the authority of the leading men, and some matters are left to the judgment and will of the people."

 [Cicero, On the State, I, 45]